Artbreeder

 Artbreeder, formerly known as Ganbreeder, is a collaborative, machine learning-based art website.
 Using the models StyleGAN and BigGAN, the website allows users to generate and modify images of faces, landscapes, and paintings, among other categories.

 Overview

 On Artbreeder, users mainly interact through the remixing - referred to as 'breeding' - of other users' images found in the publicly accessible database of images.
 The creation of new variations can be done by tweaking sliders on an image's page, known as "genes", which in the "Portraits" model can range from color balance to gender, facial hair, and glasses.
 Additionally, any image can be "crossbred" with other publicly viewable images from the database, using a slider to control how much of each image should influence the resulting "child".

 The site also allows for uploading new images, which the model will attempt to convert into the latent space of the network.

-A sequence of images from the same category can also be interpolated between in animated video form.
-However, the animations page for the 'Anime Portraits' model cannot be reached via the 'create' page.

 Notable usages

 The similarly AI-driven text adventure game AI Dungeon uses Artbreeder to generate profile pictures for its users, and The Static Age's Andrew Paley has used Artbreeder to create the visuals for his music videos.
 Artbreeder has been used to create portraits of characters from popular novels such as Harry Potter and Twilight.
 They have also been used to add realistic features to ancient portraits.

 Artbreeder was used to create characters in the sequel to Ben Drowned with the titular villain, an AI-construct itself, created entirely using the website.